bbc/bmx/docs/mca_labels_format.md

 The `repeat` property is used to decide whether to repeat a SG or GOSG label that is already defined in another track with the same `id`.
 It is a boolean property that defaults to True and can be set to False using the value `false`, `0` or `no`.

 The first instance of a SG or GOSG label with a given `id` will always be stored in the MXF track's file descriptor.
 Subsequent SG or GOSG labels with the same `id` will be stored as a copy of the earlier label if `repeat` is True.

-The `chunk_id` property is required for the `ADM` SG label.
-It is used to set the `RIFFChunkStreamID_link2` property value in the `ADM` SG label to the ID of the MXF generic stream that contains the ADM audio metadata chunk (with the given `chunk_id` chunk ID).

 The following string value properties can be used: